 All TBI cases presenting at the study centers are eligible for inclusion in the study irrespective of their age and gender.

-We will collect anonymous data on patient demographics, TBI etiology and severity, clinical and surgical management, and the mortality rates at
+We will collect anonymous data on patient demographics, TBI etiology and severity, clinical and surgical management, and mortality rates at

 Study ethical approval will be acquired from all participating centers.
 All collected data will be kept confidential and will be used only for this study